Rahul Parhi

 - wavelets, their generalizations, and other kinds of space-scale or time-frequency analysis

-- optimization problems over Banach spaces and more general topological vector spaces
+- optimization and convex analysis on Banach spaces and more general topological vector spaces

 For more detailed information about my research, you can take a look at my: